zixin448/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. camNUS shows a list of persons
 3. User requests to edit a specific person in the list and provides the field(s) they want to update
-4. AddressBook updates the existing values to the input values
+4. camNUS updates the existing values to the input values

 **Extensions**